DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 and Use of Information and Communication Technologies*, Cambridge: MIT Press, 2014, pp. 57-76.

-Victory, N.J. and K.B.
-Cooper. *A Nation Online: How Americans Are Expanding Their Use of the Internet*.
-Canberra: Economics and Statistics Administration and National Telecommunications and Information Administration, 2002.

 Vodafone Hutchison Australia. *Regional Telecommunications Review 2015:
 Submission by Vodafone Hutchison Australia*, 2015.

 Warschauer, M. ‘Dissecting the “Digital Divide”: A Case Study in Egypt’, *The Information Society* 19.4 (2003): 297-304.

+Warschauer, M. and T. Matuchniak, ‘New Technology and Digital Worlds: Analyzing Evidence of Equity in Access, Use, and Outcomes’, *Review of Research in Education* 34.1(2010): 180.

-Weber, S. and S. Dixon. *Growing up Online: Young People and Digital Technologies*, New York: Palgrave Macmillan, 2007.
+Weber, S. and S. Dixon. *Growing Up Online: Young People and Digital Technologies*, New York: Palgrave Macmillan, 2007.

 Weiner, A.B.
 ‘Cultural Difference and the Density of Objects’, *American